ucd-dare/CarDreamer/dreamerv3/README.md

-# Guide for Training DreamerV3 on CarDreaner
+# Guide for Training DreamerV3 on CarDreamer

 This guide assumes you have installed `car_dreamer`.
 If not, please follow the instructions in the [main README](../README.md).